MartinT81/WeatherTop/README.md

 readings are entered they will display as the latest readings.
 Stations are displayed alphabetically.

 Line 22 - controllers/Dashboard.java "Collections.sort(stations, Comparator.comparing(Station::getName, String.CASE_INSENSITIVE_ORDER));"

+Line 22 to 26 - models/Member.java, Member class for creating a new member in WeatherTop.
+First Name Surname , email and password.

+Line 16 to 20 - controllers/ Account.java, method to allow a new member to register

 ........